Hidden massive eclipsing binaries in red supergiant systems: The hierarchical triple system KQ Puppis and other candidates: Mass transfer and evolutionary scenarios

 \subsection{Constraints from stellar evolutionary models}

-Considering the previously determined masses, no evidence of significant mass transfer, and the similar depth of primary and secondary eclipses in TESS, it is likely that Bb is also a main-sequence star.
-To test whether Ba and Bb could still be a pair of main-sequence stars by the time KQ Pup A develops into a RSG, we employed the publicly available MESA evolutionary models \citep{Paxton2011, Paxton2013, Paxton2015} from the MIST database \citep[MESA Isochrones and Stellar Tracks,][]{dotter16,MIST1-2016}, see Appendix\,\ref{appendix:mesa:timescales} for details.
-Using the observed mass of KQ Pup A (Table\,\ref{table:table_results}) and the fact that it appears as a RSG, we obtain an age constraint of $18.7-46.9 \: \rm Myr$ (see Fig.\,\ref{fig:evol1}).
-Assuming that all three stars are co-eval, and that Ba and Bb have not yet exchanged mass via Roche Lobe overflow, with $M_\mathrm{Ba}>M_\mathrm{Bb}$, we obtain the mass-constraints of $\rm 5.7\lesssim M_\mathrm{Ba}/M_\odot\lesssim11.7$ and $ \rm 1.2<M_\mathrm{Bb}/M_\odot\lesssim8.1M_\odot$ (see Appendix\,\ref{appendix:mesa:timescales}), with the lower limit of $1.2 \: \rm M_\odot$ based on the minimum mass of Bb necessary to reach the main sequence within the age constraint.
-Therefore, KQ Pup Bb is likely an early A/F main-sequence star.
+Considering the previously determined masses, the lack of evidence of significant mass transfer, and the comparable depths and shapes of the primary and secondary eclipses in TESS, it is likely that Bb is also a main-sequence (MS) star.
+To test whether Ba and Bb could still be a pair of MS stars by the time KQ Pup A developed into an RSG, we employed the publicly available MESA evolutionary models \citep{Paxton2011, Paxton2013, Paxton2015} from the MIST database \citep[MESA Isochrones and Stellar Tracks,][see Appendix\,\ref{appendix:mesa:timescales} for details]{dotter16,MIST1-2016}.
+Using the observed mass of KQ Pup A (Table\,\ref{table:table_results}) and the fact that it appears as an RSG, we obtain an age constraint of $18.1-38.0 \: \rm Myr$ (see Fig.\,\ref{fig:evol1}).
+Assuming that all three stars are coeval, and that Ba and Bb have not yet exchanged mass via RLOF, with $M_\mathrm{Ba}>M_\mathrm{Bb}$, we obtain the mass-constraints of $5.8\,M_\odot\lesssim M_\mathrm{Ba}\lesssim11.8\,M_\odot$ and $ 1.2\,M_\odot<M_\mathrm{Bb}\lesssim8.5\,M_\odot$ (see Appendix\,\ref{appendix:mesa:timescales}), with the lower limit of $1.2 \: \rm M_\odot$ based on the minimum mass of Bb necessary to reach MS within the age constraint.

-Based on numerous determined physical parameters for KQ Pup A and Ba, we further tested whether they are indeed co-eval stars and whether we could estimate more of their properties from evolutionary tracks.
-We thus compared their Hertzsprung–Russell diagram (HRD) positions to isochrones from MIST \citep{dotter16}, selecting models with solar composition ([Fe/H] = 0), and rotation enabled ($v_{\rm init}/v_{\rm crit}=0.4$, based on our $v \sin i $ value).
-We used the online interpolator\footnote{\url{https://waps.cfa.harvard.edu/MIST/interp_isos.html}} to calculate isochrones at the age limits (18.7 and 46.9 Myr) and at a few intermediate values, see Fig.~\ref{fig:kq_pup_isochrone}.
+Based on the numerous determined physical parameters for KQ Pup A and Ba, we further tested whether they are indeed coeval stars and whether we could estimate additional properties from evolutionary tracks.
+We therefore compared their Hertzsprung–Russell diagram (HRD) positions to isochrones from MIST \citep{dotter16}, selecting models with solar composition ([Fe/H] = 0), and rotation enabled ($v_{\rm init}/v_{\rm crit}=0.4$, based on our $v \sin i $ value).
+We used the online interpolator\footnote{\url{https://waps.cfa.harvard.edu/MIST/interp_isos.html}} to calculate isochrones near the age limits $18.1-38.0 \: \rm Myr$ and at a few intermediate values (see Fig.~\ref{fig:kq_pup_isochrone}).

 As shown in Fig.~\ref{fig:kq_pup_isochrone}, star A is at the RSG branch, at, but more likely above the blue loops that indicate the He-core burning phase.
 We note that we are not overly concerned by the offset of star A from the models: as \citet{joyce20} showed, changes to various model parameters, especially the mixing length and mass loss, can induce shifts up to $\pm200$\,K in high-mass RSG models.
 Initial masses for models around the position of A are between 9--12 $\rm M_\odot$, while the present-day mass of the RSG could be lower by up to $ \rm \lesssim0.5M_\odot$ (see Appendix \ref{appendix:mesa:timescales}).